 The Spawning stock biomass (19 mm or more, shell length) has been stable around the level of virgin biomass in Waitati Inlet (Table 5, Figure 3).
-In Papanui Inlet the spawning stock biomass (19 mm or more shell length) has shown a trend of gradual decline from 1984 until 2011, when it was at 73% of virgin biomass (notably no commercial harvesting has occurred in Papanui Inlet since 2006-7).
+In Papanui Inlet the spawning stock biomass (19 mm or more shell length) has shown a trend of gradual decline from 1984 until 2011, when it was at 73% of virgin biomass (notably no commercial harvesting has occurred in Papanui Inlet since 2006-07).
 The recruited biomass (30 mm or more shell length) in the sanitation areas (beds 1804 and 1805) in Otago Harbour decreased before the start of harvesting in 2008 and has decreased more since then (to 60% of virgin biomass).
+A new survey was conducted in January 2017.
+The results are not yet available.